numbershape/ml-foundations/01-math-foundations/02-calculus-notes.md

     - After that move we now have (2ᵗ2ᵈᵗ - 2ᵗ)/dt
     - Which means we can factor 2ᵗ out: ***2ᵗ((2ᵈᵗ - 1)/dt)***
     - This manipulation is useful because it separates the 2ᵗ term from the dt terms - so the dt part doesn't depend on the actual time we started, it's just the nudge of the difference in time
-    - And remember that the derivative of 2ᵗ is whatever the whole expression approaches as dt approaches zero [dt -> 0]
+    - And remember that the derivative of 2ᵗ is whatever the whole expression approaches as dt approaches zero (dt->0)
     - We can start plugging in very small values for dt, for example:
         - (2⁰·⁰⁰¹ - 1) / 0.001 = 0.6933875...
         - (2⁰·⁰⁰⁰⁰¹ - 1) / 0.00001 = 0.6931496...